Watch my free on-demand Bricks masterclass Join Now

 I’m a lucky guy.

 We also recently built our own eco-friendly house.
-I’m just getting over the trauma.
+We’re just getting over the trauma.